 ParaeducatorCertificateProgram code: CC.PARAEDUCATORThe Paraeducator Certificate is designed for those who would like to work as instructional assistants in educational settings.
-The certificate prepares students to resolve everyday challenges and to professionally support teachers in planning, presenting and evaluating instruction and learning.
-The paraeducator’s responsibilities include assisting small-group instruction in reading, math, spelling, assisting individual students in the above academic areas and self-help skills, daily-living skills, following behavior programs as directed by the teacher, and preparing and assembling materials.
-The particular responsibilities assigned to a paraeducator (instructional assistant) depend on the program and personnel in each school.
-Employment opportunities exist in surrounding areas as a result of the present legislative support for equal education for students with special needs.
-The program is designed for persons of all ages, races, cultures and economic backgrounds.
-The program values and encourages diversity in the field of education.Course work provides a basic foundation in theory and practical application in how children learn, teaching strategies, developing positive relationships with students, integrating current technology into the learning environment, addressing the needs of special-needs students and the role of the classroom in a multicultural society.
-Course work includes Related Instruction requirements, cooperative work experience and core courses in education, many of which are offered online to meet the needs of currently employed teacher assistants and students exploring educational careers.
-The No Child Left Behind Act of 2002 now mandates that paraeducators who work in Title I schools have two years of college, an associate’s degree, or pass a competency test equivalent to sophomore level course work in reading, writing, math and teaching strategies.PROGRAM OUTCOMESUpon successful completion of this program, students should be able to:describe the social, historical, and political foundations of the US system of education as well as the contemporary Issues affecting professional educators;demonstrate the academic foundation skills necessary to assist K-12th grade students in classroom settings,apply knowledge of learners and the learning process to facilitate student learning and foster productive behaviors,employ a variety of instructional strategies in order to assist with planning, instruction, and evaluation of K-12th grade learners;apply knowledge about the needs of diverse and exceptional student populations and how to assist these students in the classroom,demonstrate the ability to work professionally with students, colleagues, and others in educational settings.PORTLAND STATE UNIVERSITY TRANSFER AGREEMENTPortland State University will accept the Paraeducator Certificate as part of a 90 credit Associate of General Studies.
-Talk with a staff member in Student Life & Leadership, or Paula Hamm at 503-594-3210 for requirements.CAREERSCareer opportunities may include paraeducator positions in public or private elementary or secondary schools.For information contact Yvonne Smith, 503-594-3207 or firstname.lastname@example.orgPARAEDUCATOR CERTIFICATEFALL TERM CreditsED-100 Introduction to Education 1ED-113 Instructional Strategies in Reading & Language Arts 3ED-131 Instructional Strategies 3WINTER TERM CreditsED-169 Overview of Students with Special Needs 3ED-200 Foundations of Education 3ED-229 Learning and Development 3ED-280 Practicum/CWE 3SPRING TERM CreditsED-114 Instructional Strategies in Math and Science 3ED-130 Comprehensive Classroom Management 3ED-254 Instructional Strategies for Dual Language Learners 3ED-258 Multicultural Education 3SUMMER TERM CreditsED-235 Educational Technology 3MTH-065 Algebra II 4WR-121 English Composition 4— — General electives (any college level course) 4 Credits required for certificate 46Information from the 2014-2015 catalog.
+Course work provides a basic foundation in theory and practical application in how children learn, teaching strategies, developing positive relationships with students, integrating technology into the learning environment, addressing the needs of special-needs students and the role of the classroom in a multicultural society.
+Course work includes cooperative work experience and core courses in education, many of which are offered online to meet the needs of currently employed teacher assistants and students exploring educational careers.
+The No Child Left Behind Act of 2002 now mandates that paraeducators who work in Title I schools have two years of college, an associate’s degree, or pass a competency test equivalent to sophomore level course work in reading, writing, math and teaching strategies.PROGRAM OUTCOMESUpon successful completion of this program, students should be able to:demonstrate appropriate strategies and techniques to provide instructional support to students of diverse populations,demonstrate attitudes and behaviors that are appropriate in meeting the needs of diverse populations,apply best practices in classroom management to optimize the potential for student learning,practice ethical and legal standards of conduct,apply technology to support teching, learning, and communication,demonstrate competence in core skill areas of written and oral communications, reading, and mathematics.PORTLAND STATE UNIVERSITY TRANSFER AGREEMENTPortland State University will accept the Paraeducator Certificate as part of a 90 credit Associate of General Studies.
+Talk with Laurette Scott at 503-594-3840 for requirements.CAREERSCareer opportunities include paraeducator positions in public or private elementary or secondary schools.For information contact Laurette Scott, 503-594-3840 or email@example.comPARAEDUCATOR CERTIFICATEFALL TERM CreditsED-100 Introduction to Education 3ED-113 Instructional Strategies in Reading & Language Arts 3ED-131 Instructional Strategies 3ED-235 Educational Technology 3WINTER TERM CreditsED-169 Overview of Students with Special Needs 3ED-200 Foundations of Education 3ED-229 Learning and Development 3ED-254 Instructional Strategies for Dual Language Learners 3SPRING TERM CreditsED-114 Instructional Strategies in Math and Science 3ED-130 Comprehensive Classroom Management 3ED-258 Multicultural Education 3ED-280 Practicum/CWE 3SUMMER TERM CreditsMTH-065 Algebra II 4WR-121 English Composition 4— — General electives (any college level course) 3 Credits required for certificate 47Information from the 2015-2016 catalog.